couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ```

 In order for indexes to be created on the server, you must call the `ensureIndexes` method.
-This method will internally generate a list of indexes which will be used and the most optimal
+This method will internally generate a list of indexes which will be used in the most optimal
-configuration for them and build any which are missing on the server.
+configuration for them, and will build any index missing on the server.
-This must be called after all models are defined, and it is a good idea to only call this when needed rather than any time your server is started.
+This method must be called after all models are defined, and it is a good idea to call this only when needed rather than any time your server is started.

 ```javascript
 import express from 'express';